GuizzyQC/sd_api_pictures_tag_injection/README.md

 ## Features:
 - Dynamic injection of content into SD prompt upon detection of a preset "translation" string
 - Dynamic injection of content into SD prompt upon detection of a request for character selfie
+- Dynamic injection of content into SD prompt upon detection of a specific checkpoint being selected
+- SD Checkpoint selection
 - Secondary tags injection, useful to toggle between two styles of images without having to manually type in tags
 - API detection (press enter in the API box)
 - VRAM management (model shuffling)